Melantho (Odyssey)

+17th-century engraving by Theodoor van Thulden: After massacring the suitors, Ulysses summons the disloyal slave maids and condemns them to death; Melantho was probably one of them.

 In Greek mythology, Melantho (/mᵻˈlænθoʊ/; Μελανθώ) is one of the minor characters in the Odyssey.
+She was one of the maidservants of Odysseus who was loyal to the suitors of Penelope.

 Family

-Melantho was the sister to Melanthios, a goatherd in Ithaca, and the daughter of Dolios.
+Melantho was the sister of Melanthios, a goatherd in Ithaca, and the daughter of Dolios.

 Mythology

-Melantho was among Penelope's favorite female slaves; she had "reared and looked after her as tenderly as her own child" and given "all the toys she could desire" growing up.
+Melantho was among Penelope's favourite handmaidens; she had "reared and looked after her as tenderly as her own child" and given "all the toys she could desire" growing up.

-Despite this, Melantho was disloyal and ungrateful to Odysseus and his household.
-She was one of the slaves who slept with the suitors of Penelope; "she was in love with" Eurymachus and had become his "mistress".
-She reveals Penelope's deception in unweaving her loom every night to the suitors.
+Melantho was disloyal to Odysseus and his household.
+She was one of the slaves who slept with the suitors of Penelope; she was in love with Eurymachus and had become his mistress.

-Described as having a "sharp tongue", upon Odysseus's arrival in his own home, disguised as a beggar, Melantho treated him harshly and rudely asked why he has not gone to sleep in the smithy, the location where chance visitors in Ithaca tended to go.
+Described as having a "sharp tongue", upon Odysseus's arrival in his own home, disguised as a beggar, Melantho treated him harshly and rudely asked why he has not gone to sleep in the smithy, the location where chance visitors in Ithaca tended to go, and warned him that a better man that Arnaeus might soon kill him in combat.
+Odysseus threatened to tell Telemachus what she has said, who would chop her into pieces, which scared the maidservants, making their limbs go slack and prompting them to run away.
 She is rude to Odysseus again, urging him to leave, for which Odysseus and Penelope respond intensely to her.

-After Odysseus and his men kill the suitors, it is not clear if Melantho is among the slave girls that are forced to clean the hall and are then hanged by Telemachus.
+After Odysseus and his men kill the suitors, it is not clear if Melantho is among the 12 slave girls forced to clean the hall and hanged by Telemachus.